simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 - `--value=now[,COMM]`        : convert amounts to market value on today's date
 - `--value=YYYY-MM-DD[,COMM]` : convert amounts to market value on another date

-or one of the equivalent simpler flags:
+or with the legacy -B/-V/-X options, which are equivalent and easier to type:

-- `-B/--cost`               : like --value=cost (though, note --cost and --value are independent options which can both be used at once)
+- `-B`/`--cost`               : like --value=cost
-- `-V/--market`             : like --value=end
+- `-V`/`--market`             : like --value=end
-- `-X COMM/--exchange COMM` : like --value=end,COMM
+- `-X COMM`/`--exchange COMM` : like --value=end,COMM

-See [Cost reporting](#cost-reporting) and [Value reporting](#value-reporting) for more about these.
+Note that --value can also convert to cost, as a convenience;
+but actually --cost and --value are independent options, and could be used together.

-#### Combining balance report types
+#### Combining balance report modes

-Most combinations of these options should produce reasonable reports, but if you find any that seem wrong or misleading, let us know.
+Most combinations of these modes should produce reasonable reports, but if you find any that seem wrong or misleading, let us know.
 The following restrictions are applied: